NikS-44/personal-portfolio/app/components/articles/markdown/accessibility.md

 WCAG defines 3 different levels of conformance, A, AA, and AAA, with AAA being the highest-level.

-For most sites AA conformance is the recommended target that will hit majority of the problem areas for a given site, whereas, AAA is usually more challenging to achieve given the constraints.
+For most sites AA conformance is the recommended target that will hit the majority of the problem areas for a given site, whereas, AAA is usually more challenging to achieve given the constraints.

 Here is a [WCAG checklist](https://webaim.org/standards/wcag/checklist) to evaluate your features against the guidelines.